 According to Livius, the backlash against the cult was prompted by the testimonies of two people.
 One was Publius Aebutius, the son of a Roman knight (eques).
 The other was a freedwoman named Hispala Faecinia, who was both a prostitute and Aebutius’ lover.
 Hispala had had first-hand experience of the Bacchic rituals.
 When she was still a slave, she had been present at the ceremonies with her mistress, and both had been initiated into the cult.
 Hispala had warned her lover against joining the cult, and when he had heeded that warning, his mother and stepfather – who wanted him to be initiated – had kicked him out of their home.
 Aebutius then reported to the consul Postumius what had happened, and the consul subsequently heard Hispala as a witness.
 Putting immense pressure on the woman, he made her confess what really happened during the nightly rituals in the so-called ‘grove of Stimula’, a sacred location between the river Tiber and the Aventine Hill perhaps named after the Roman equivalent of Semele, who was Dionysos’ mother.

 After hearing her testimony, Postumius brought the case before the Senate.
 The meeting took place at the Temple of Bellona on 7 October according to the Roman calendar.
 Shocked by what they had heard, the senators immediately charged the consuls with investigating the Bacchanalia, not just in Rome, but in all of Italy.
 The consuls in turn instructed the curule aediles to track down the priests of the cult and arrest them, while the plebeian aediles were ordered to make sure that no more rituals took place in public during the day.
 Finally, lower magistrates known as the triumviri capitales were assigned to prevent any more nightly meetings.
 The consul Postumius himself addressed the Roman people from the Rostra, and his speech left them frightened and – quite frankly – hysterical.
 All of Rome was now captivated by the alleged ‘conspiracy’, in which over 7.000 men and women were said to be involved.
 The ringleaders were arrested, as were dozens of their followers.
-Livius claims that more people were executed than put in prison, but the exact number of arrests and executions and arrests can no longer be established.
+Livius claims that more people were executed than put in prison, but the exact number of arrests and executions can no longer be established.

 To sum up, several factors played a role in the Roman decision to suppress the Bacchanalia.
 Social conservatism, xenophobia and an aversion to foreign influences on Roman culture and religion were relevant, but much more important was probably the fact that the cult of Bacchus was a mystery cult.
 The meetings took place in secret and only initiates were allowed to participate.
 This on the one hand meant that the Roman authorities were unable to exercise control over the rituals, and on the other that soon distorted rumours began to circulate about what went on during the nightly ceremonies.
 The Bacchanalia were felt to have a corrupting influence on young people, especially now that stories were circulating that only men and women under the age of twenty were allowed to join the cult.
 Young men of military age were the backbone of Roman society and the Roman army, and therefore these corrupting influences were considered very dangerous.

 It should be noted, however, that the cult of Bacchus was not entirely rooted out.
 The surviving senatorial decree – the Senatus consultum de Bacchanalibus – shows that the rituals were allowed to continue under specific conditions.
 Worshippers had to report to the praetor urbanus if they wanted to engage in religious ceremonies, and this praetor had to consult with the Senate, which had to decide in a session in which at least 100 senators were present.
 Only small ceremonies of no more than two men and three women were allowed and no one was allowed to act as a priest (sacerdos) or a leader (magister).
 Common treasuries were also prohibited.
 Violations of the senatorial decree were considered capital offences.
-All in all, the Roman response to the Bacchanalia can be seen as an attempt to bring the cult of Bacchus under government supervision.
-Nevertheless, the fierce response by the authorities was certainly unprecedented.
+All in all, the Roman response to the Bacchanalia can be seen as a blunt attempt to bring the cult of Bacchus under government supervision.
+This fierce response by the authorities was certainly unprecedented.

 The consul Quintus Marcius Philippus spent much of his term suppressing the Bacchanalia, so he arrived in his province of Liguria late in the year.
 Little time remained for campaigning against the Apuani and the consul’s expedition furthermore ended in disaster when he found himself surrounded in a narrow mountain pass.
 The Romans were thoroughly defeated, losing perhaps 4.000 men and several standards.
 Livius claims that the pass where the consul’s army had been crushed was henceforth known as the Saltus Marcius, the ‘Marcian pass’.